 - You need a full entitlements or pricing control plane

-- You need generic webhook routing across multiple providers
+- You need generic webhook routing or transformation across arbitrary providers

-For those needs, Hookdeck or Svix are better fits.
+For webhook delivery and routing needs, Hookdeck or Svix are better fits.

-- Developer quickstart — add two API calls to your webhook handler
+- Developer quickstart — add two signals to your webhook handler

 - How the recovery workflow works — full workflow walkthrough